rguliaev/sea-battle-zio/README.md

 Sea battle backend written in Scala using some pieces of ZIO ecosystem.
-I am coding it because my friend is learning Frontend stack and with help of this project he knows what websocket is.
+I am coding this because my friend is learning Frontend stack and with help of this project he knows what websocket is.
 Wish him good luck in becoming a good Frontend engineer !

 This is demo project for learning purpose.